 - In Scotland, face coverings should be worn in the classroom by senior secondary-aged pupils (in S4 to S6) and teachers/other staff if the school is in a level 3 or 4 area under the Scotland Covid Protection Level.
 Elsewhere, they should be worn by pupils aged over 12 when moving around the school (such as in corridors) and in communal areas.
 They should also be worn when using school transport (if aged over 5).
 They should also be worn by parents when drop-off or picking-up children at any school.
 Apart from S4 to S6 pupils in level 3 or 4 areas, the Government has advised that face coverings are not necessary when in the classroom.
 At the same time, teachers and pupils can wear face masks or coverings if they would like to.
 Schools have been told to specifically consider the impact of using face coverings with deaf children and should explore reasonable adjustments when these present a barrier to learning.

-- In Wales, face coverings should be worn by pupils over the age of 11 in communal areas and/or on school transport.
-Otherwise, Welsh Government guidance does not require their use in the classroom.
+- In Wales, face coverings should be worn by staff and pupils over the age of 11 in communal areas and/or on school transport.
+Otherwise, Welsh Government guidance does not require their use in the classroom, although individual may choose to wear them.
 Schools have also been told to specifically consider the implications around face coverings for deaf children, as well as other learners.

 Where face masks or coverings are required, exemptions will apply.
 For example, a face mask/covering can be removed if needed to communicate with someone who lipreads.
 Our blog for families on face masks provides more information on these exemptions.

-- Where face coverings are required/being worn, wearing clear face masks or coverings instead.
+- Where face coverings are required/being worn, wearing clear face masks/coverings instead.
 However, it should be emphasised though that clear masks/coverings may still cause communication challenges

 - Using radio aids.
 This may include providing radio aids to children who had not used them before